Feng Shui Your Office Design

 If yellow-tinted, fluorescent lighting in your office bothers your eyes more as the day progresses, you won’t be a bit surprised that it’s one of the first things that a feng shui workspace avoids.
 In fact, natural light is a feng shui ideal.
 But when artificial light can’t be avoided, the softer and more muted it is, the better.

-Other things to avoid in a feng shui workspace include:
+Other things to avoid in a feng shui office design include:

 - Clutter, which can interfere with focus and mental clarity, from your desk to your bookshelves.